 I met up with two of my new friends for a drink in a beautiful spot just outside of the Old City gates.
 This young couple from the UK have gotten to know me quite well, and I’ve learned a lot about their beliefs, life and travels.
 I have truly enjoyed getting to know each new person on this trip.
 I guess the irony is that I came here to learn and separate from what im used to, and in doing so I’ve made friends.
 I guess life is about learning to let go and accepting that all things will pass, but we shouldn’t enjoy them any less because of that.

-I guess technically it’s day two because of the amount of time it took to get here and the time zone difference…
+Day 1, is technically also day 2 I guess because of the amount of time it took to get here and the time zone difference…

 Either way, shalom!

 I’m in Tel Aviv, Israel right now, and glad to be in bed after a long day of travelling.
 The good news is that my driver Bruno who picked me up at the airport said that I’m going to love Israel and have an amazing trip!
 Since I know that Bruno would never do me wrong, I have decided to believe him.

 My hotel is stunning.
 Unfortunately I’m only here for one night, so I decided to make the most of it and I went for a walk along the Mediterranean coast and watched the sunset this evening.
 The rocky shore was beautiful, it went on forever, only interrupted by the strong waves crashing hard on the rocks to what felt like the rhythm of my breath, filling the air with that slightly sticky sea salt mist.

 I don’t think I’ve ever watched a sunset alone before.
 Company is nice, but there’s a different quality to some things when you watch them without someone next to you.